Fred Trump (politician)

 Frederic John Trump (December 21, 1913 – February 17, 1968) was a businessman and Republican candidate in the 1956 Arizona gubernatorial election.
 Between 1956 and 1960, he corresponded with then-vice president of the United States Richard Nixon.
 He was claimed to be a cousin of John G. Trump, brother of New York real-estate developer Fred Trump (the father of Donald Trump).

 Biography

 Trump was born on December 21, 1913, in Saint Paul, Minnesota, to Frederic A. Trump and Myrtle VanBrunt Trump.
 He graduated from Saint Paul Central High School in 1932.
-He was married on February 11, 1937, in Los Angeles to Julianne Schmahl, the Republican daughter of Julius A. Schmahl, who served 24 terms as secretary of state and state treasurer of Minnesota.
+He was married on February 11, 1937, in Los Angeles to Julianne Schmahl, the daughter of Republican Julius A. Schmahl, who served 24 terms as secretary of state and state treasurer of Minnesota.
 On Trump's 1938 California voter registration, his occupation was recorded as 'wholesaler'.
 By 1940, he and his wife were living back in St. Paul.
 In the 1940 census, he was recorded as owning and managing a cosmetics shop, named Cosmetics Inc. according to his draft registration of that year.
 He had three daughters, as well as a son named Fred Trump Jr. (July 17, 1956 – December 27, 2018).